-From the following game scenarios, select one to develop for your major assessment task.
-It is important that you select carefully because the Game Design Specifications will be required by Week 3 and a complete navigational/graphical prototype will be required by Week 5.
-This is to ensure that you have an appropriate amount of time to implement the programming aspects of the game, and to assist in time management of the project.
+It is important that you identify additional information screens immediately because the Portfolio Design Specifications will be required by Week 3 and a complete navigational and graphical prototype will be required by Week 6.
+This is to ensure that you have an appropriate amount of time to develop and implement the functional aspects of the portfolio, and to assist in time management of the project.